drovani/rovaninet-gridsome/posts/2022/2022-03-02-The-Book-of-Boba-Fett-Season-1.md

 At first, I thought this episode was going to be tolerable; the longer it went on, it dipped into terrible.
 By the time the episode was over... well, [Drew Magary](https://www.sfgate.com/culture-columns/article/The-Book-Of-Boba-Fett-Premiere-Was-The-Worst-16738851.php) was much more eloquent about what an abysmal failure this episode was.

-## Episode 2: The Trying Times of Carry About Tattooine
+## Chapter 2: The Trying Times of Carry About Tattooine

 - Something that consistently bothers me about these wide shots is that shows the broad expanse of land around the characters; how small these travelers are compared to the openness around this enormous building.
 And yet, on the close-up shot, it looks like they just got off their speeder/wagon/horse and these last two miles of footsteps in-frame have been a leisurely stroll.
 - Already really frikkin' predictable with the threaten-the-big-monster-haha-it's-not-really-there trope.